Stephen Wooding, Ph.D.

 1988-1992 - B.A.
 (Biology), University of Colorado

 A complete list of my publications, along with reprints, can be found here.
-Most of my publications are also listed in PubMed.
+My publications are also available on Google Scholar.

 Wooding, S.P.
 2011.
 Signatures of natural selection in a primate bitter taste receptor.
 Journal of Molecular Evolution 73:257-265.
 [REPRINT] Wooding, S., Bufe, B., Grassi, C., Howard, M.T., Stone, A.C., Vazquez, M., Dunn, D.M., Meyerhof, W., Weiss, R.B., Bamshad, M.J.
 2006.
 Independent evolution of bitter-taste sensitivity in humans and chimpanzees.
 Nature 440:930-934.
 [REPRINT] Wooding, S., Kim, U.-k., Bamshad, M. J., Larsen, J., Jorde, L. B., Drayna, D. 2004.
 Natural selection and molecular evolution in PTC, a bitter taste receptor gene.
 American Journal of Human Genetics 74:637-646.
 [REPRINT] Wooding, S., Gunn, H., Ramos, P., Thalmann, S., Xing, C., Meyerhof, W. 2010.
 Genetics and bitter taste responses to goitrin, a plant toxin found in vegetables.
 Chemical Senses 35:685-692.
 [REPRINT] Bamshad, M., Wooding, S. 2003.
 Signatures of natural selection in the human genome.
 Nature Reviews Genetics 4:99-111.
 [REPRINT]